Running a successful Personal Training business can be accomplished if you follow these 17 tips!

 7.)
 Professional Liability Insurance

 This is critical for any personal trainer.
-AFPA has examined many insurance organizations and have compiled a listing of those organizations that offer the reasonable rates with excellent coverage.
+AFPA has examined many insurance organizations and has compiled a listing of those organizations that offer the reasonable rates with excellent coverage.
 Professional Liability Insurance organizations are listed here.

 8.)
 Personal Trainer Business Materials & Planning